qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * the represented attributes: color and legend text set in :guilabel:`Attributes` tab
 * and if applicable, the diagram size, whose symbol you can customize.

-When set, the diagram legend items are also available in the print composer legend, besides the layer symbology.
+When set, the diagram legend items are also available in the print layout legend, besides the layer symbology.